nickapic/ActiveDirectory-LabSetup/setupADlab.md

 Now after clicking on it we will get a pop up for the wizard and we should just click next with the Typical(Recommended) option selected.

 ![](install1.png)

+then like shown previously choose the downloaded file in the Use ISO Image section and press next and then